fastai/fastai/docs/install.md

    The conda way is more involved.
 Since we have only a single fastai package that relies on the default `pytorch` package working with and without GPU environment, if you want to install something custom you will have to manually tweak the dependencies.
 This is explained in detail [here](/install.html#custom-dependencies).
 So follow the instructions there, but replace `pytorch` with `pytorch-cpu`, and `torchvision` with `torchvision-cpu`.

+Also, please note, that if you have an old GPU and `pytorch` fails because it can't support it, you can still use the normal (GPU) `pytorch` build, by setting the env var `CUDA_VISIBLE_DEVICES=""`, in which case pytorch will not try to check if you even have a GPU.

 ## Jupyter notebook dependencies